An Algorithm for Local Transverse Feedback Linearization: Main Result

 \section{Main Result}

-In this section we state the main result.
-The goal of this article is to demonstrate a constructive algorithm for producing a transverse output with respect to \(\Manifold{N}\) at \(x_0 \in \Manifold{N}.\) The computable necessary and sufficient conditions under which this algorithm succeeds are a slight variation of those proposed in~\cite{DSouza2021}.
-The first of these is the controllability condition
+The goal of this article is to demonstrate a constructive algorithm for producing a transverse output with respect to \(\Manifold{N}\) at \(x_0 \in \Manifold{N}.\) The computable necessary and sufficient conditions under which this algorithm succeeds are a slight variation of those proposed in~\cite{DSouza2021}. {\blue Recalling the lift~\eqref{eqn:lifted-target-set} and \(p_0 = (0, u_*(x_0), x_0) \in \Manifold{L},\) the first of these conditions is the controllability condition}

 The second is an involutivity condition demanding that on an open set \(\OpenSet{U}\subseteq \Manifold{M}\) containing \(p_0,\) for all \(p \in \OpenSet{U} \cap \Manifold{L},\)